devWRM/million_dollar_ideas/NOTES.md

 NOTE 35:00 redirect (url address)   -vs-    erb (file path) render
-    - Render (erb) from get block-methods only: erb uses @instance_variables
+    - Render (erb) from get block-methods only: erb uses @instance_variables ** Users NEVER SEE the method call for the file BUT they see what's in the file
     - Redirect from post, patch, delete
+        ** redirect is a BROWSER address call
         * redirect sometimes uses interpolation
 _______________________________________________________________________